amadeoas/JDocs/README.md

 To see the home page of the UI go to the corresponding URL to see the Java libraries available and their corresponding Javadocs, i.e. for URL http://localhost:8080/.
 If the UI is running in your computer open the web browser and go to *http://localhost:8080*.

 ### Development ###
-To add a new Javadoc of a Library to the UI, where javadoc filename should follow the format &lt;lib_name&gt;-&lt;version&lt;-javadoc.jar, e.g. **maven-javadoc-plugin-2.8.1-javadoc.jar** where &lt;lib_name&gt; is **maven-javadoc-plugi** and &lt;version&gt; is **2.8.1** execute the following steps:
+To add a new Javadoc of a library to the UI, where javadoc filename should follow the format &lt;lib_name&gt;-&lt;version&lt;-javadoc.jar, e.g. **maven-javadoc-plugin-2.8.1-javadoc.jar** where &lt;lib_name&gt; is **maven-javadoc-plugi** and &lt;version&gt; is **2.8.1**, execute the following steps:
-- add the file into the directory of JDoc project src/main/resources/static/javadoc
+- add the <u>javadoc JAR</u> file into the directory of JDoc project src/main/resources/static/javadoc
 - run all <u>JUni</u> tests
-	- The test should faild on checkJavadoc1 and checkJavadoc2 but it is just to let you know that the new javadoc JAR files have been installed
+	- The test should faild on checkJavadoc1 and checkJavadoc2, which it is just to let you know that the new javadoc JAR files have been installed
 	- Run again the <u>JUni</u> tests, which should all pass
 - <u>commit</u> new installed javadocs to the repository